 LIQUIDITY GRAB ← STOP HUNT WICK REVERSAL ↑

-Watch for a sharp wick below a consolidation range — then an immediate, aggressive reversal.
+Watch for a sharp wick below a consolidation range.
+Then an immediate, aggressive reversal.
 That wick is the tell.
 If you see the sweep + a strong bullish candle closing back above the level, that's your entry signal.

 Sweep Below Low Bullish Reversal